uprun/git-auto-commit/README.md

 # git-auto-commit
+Have you ever wondered what was the flow of transformations on a code but git diff does not show you correct picture.

+Tadaaa - here I present a solution, at least I think it is a solution:

-creates a commit on each change of the file
+create a commit on each change of the file.

-## supported scenarios
+## supported scenario:
 1) you have one "main" branch from which you create feature branches

-2) you are a solo developer (I will add support for multiple people later)

-## goals of the project:
-This is targetting solo developers, in order to support open-development paradigm So commit on every change

 ## remarks aka known issues
-probably will not work with rebasing

-[X] switch to main branch does not work from the first time (fixed now)
+[ ] also push every commit - nah, I mean no need to do this.
+Pushing commits is not that hard and this allows for better privacy support

 [ ] there are a lot of branches, I need to remove automatically them

-[ ] I need to fetch "main" branch automatically

-[X] fix from which folder to run git command

-[ ] get default branch name
+[ ] get default branch name (not everyone uses Main or prod)

 [ ] run own instance of git-server with withible commit details
 # Support on Patreon